Henrik1986/huawei-energy-managment/README.md

 > [!IMPORTANT]
 > Note the indentation — it should be placed directly under Home Assistant.

-### Steg 5
+### Step 5
-Skapa en mapp på samma ställe som du hittar din configuration.yaml.
-Döp mappen till packages.
+Create a folder in the same location as your configuration.yaml file and name it packages.

-### Steg 6
+### Step 6
-Ladda upp innehållet från mappen package på Github till mappen du precis skapade.
+Upload the contents from the package folder on GitHub to the folder you just created.

-### Steg 7
+### Step 7
-Skapa en ny vy i Home Assistant genom att klicka på penna upp till höger och klicka sen på pluset.
-I rutan du fick upp ska du nu klicka på de tre prickarna upp till höger och välja redigera i yaml.
-Klistra in innehållet som finns i filen admin_vy.yaml
+Create a new view in Home Assistant by clicking the pencil icon in the top right, then click the plus (+).
+In the dialog that appears, click the three dots in the top right and choose Edit in YAML.
+Paste the contents from the admin_vy.yaml file.

-### Steg 8
+### Step 8
-Starta om Home Assistant
+Restart Home Assistant.

 ### Steg 9
 Klicka in på din nya vy och starta konfigurationen genom att klicka på Inställningar